mysticatea/eslint-utils/docs/api/ast-utils.md

  Name | Type | Description
 :-----|:-----|:------------
 node | Node | The function node to get the name and kind.
-This should be any of `FunctionDeclaration`, `FunctionExpression`, and `ArrowFunctionExpression` node.
+This should be any of `FunctionDeclaration`, `FunctionExpression`, and `ArrowFunctionExpression` node. sourceCode | SourceCode | Optional.
+The source code object to get the text of computed property keys.

 ### Return value